 docker psWindows PowerShell (permanent):

-The best long-term solution is to upgrade your Docker Engine to match or exceed the client version:
+The best long-term solution is to upgrade your Docker Engine so its supported API version meets or exceeds the client's:

 Linux (using apt):